insight-platform/Savant/samples/key_value_api/README.md

 ## How To Access The Key-Value Store With REST API

 The key-value store is accessible via REST API.
-Use the script to read and write data to the store:
+Use the script to read from the store:

 ```bash
 # retrieve the value of the key 'frame_counter' through HTTP API request